Blanche Sweet: Legacy

 Sweet was known for her energetic, independent roles, at variance with the 'ideal' Griffith type of vulnerable, often fragile, femininity.
-Film writer Anthony Slide called her "a curious career replete with highlights, falls from favor and inexplicable absences from the screen."
+Film writer Anthony Slide says that she had "a curious career replete with highlights, falls from favor and inexplicable absences from the screen."
 In his book Griffith and the Rise of Hollywood, film historian Paul O'Dell wrote, "Sweet is one of the most underrated of screen actresses; it is highly probable that had she not left D. W. Griffith she would have been given the role of Elsie Stoneman in The Birth of a Nation (1915)."